statsite/statsite/INSTALL.md

 ~~~~

 This will get you a plain local installation of statsite, no tests,
-no integration tests and no special packages and stuff.
+no integration tests and no special packages.

 When using the git repo directly and not a source distribution tarball, additional
 steps might be required to get autotools up.
 The steps are quite automated,
-and contained within bootstrap.sh.
+and contained within autogen.sh.
 It mostly consists of the bare mininum:

 - aclocal
 - libtoolize or glibtoolize